 Departments and organizations must:

-- Consult with the union as soon as possible.
+- Advise and consult with the union as soon as possible.

 - Maximize employment opportunities for indeterminate employees.